Medicare Supplement Plans in San Diego:

 Many of my clients in San Diego have found me on YELP when they were about to turn 65.
 I'm proud of my high ratings on YELP and work diligently to provide the type of service that would make you want to give MedicareQuick a high rating too.

-Medicare insurance is different than the insurance you have carried personally or at work, so you will want to make sure you understand how your new plan works before signing on the dotted line.
+Medicare insurance differs from the insurance you have carried personally or at work, so you will want to make sure you understand how your new plan works before signing on the dotted line.

 There are two types of plans that deal with Medicare.
 The first is Medicare Advantage.
-This type of plan actually replaces Medicare Parts A and B. Many people incorrectly call “Medicare Advantage Plans” “Supplement Plans”.
-Medicare Advantage Plans works very differently than Medicare Supplement Plans.
+This plan replaces Medicare Parts A and B. Many people incorrectly call “Medicare Advantage Plans” “Supplement Plans”.
+Medicare Advantage Plans works differently than Medicare Supplement Plans.

 The thing about Medicare Supplement Plans (Medigap Plans) is that you don't replace or cancel original Medicare when you buy one.
 You have all your Medicare rights and protections, along with the insurance company that fills the gaps.